JackelinneSC/sentiment-analysis-bts/README.md

 # sentiment-analysis-bts
 This project is created for educational purposes.
-Using ML to solve a problem.
+Using ML to accurately classify whether YT users wrote positive or negative reviews about BTS's most-viewed videos.